AshleyZ125/COMP90082_Berry-Street_Bluering/README.md

       - Database creation and data insertion script /documents
       - API documents for system
-      - Project documents including user stories, architecture and so on.
-(Shown as PDF)
+      - Project design documents including user stories, architecture and so on.(Shown as PDF) /test
+      - Document for test case and data entry.(Shown as PDF)
 ```
 ## **Installation**
 ### **System Requirements**